-Flashback a few weeks and Beca is working with Pimp-Lo (Moises Arias) to put the finishing touches on his new rap single.
-The cut Beca produces is sleek and smooth, but painfully generic and boring.
+Flashback a few weeks, and Beca is working with Pimp-Lo (Moises Arias) to put the finishing touches on his new rap single.
+The cut Beca produces is sleek and smooth but painfully generic and boring.
 When Pimp-Lo wildly and comically insists his cut is better, Beca plays it with a condescending sneer.
 Though it’s not exactly a radio hit, Pimp-Lo’s version has personality, originality, and creativity, even if it is ridiculous.
-After the screening, my wife informed me this conflict between generic and personal was the overall message of Pitch Perfect 2, but in that sequel, the message will stay; Beca quits her job citing artistic differences.
+After the screening, my wife informed me this conflict between generic and personal was the overall message of Pitch Perfect 2, and to that sequel, the message will stay; Beca quits her job citing artistic differences.

 The overall message of Pitch Perfect 3 is to let go.
 Let go of the glory days of college and let go of dreaming dreams and start living them.
 Naturally, that won’t come until the movie’s final five minutes, but at least getting there isn’t a straight path.